Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 E-NAM (National Agriculture Market) is an online trading platform for agriculture produce aiming to help farmers, traders, and buyers with online trading and getting a better price through smooth marketing.

-2. Access to nationwide market and better prices (Correct) NAM allows farmers to see prices prevailing in various mandis (wholesale markets) across the country.
-This transparency empowers them to choose the market offering the best price for their produce, potentially fetching them higher returns compared to traditional, localized markets.
+Statement 2 is Correct: Access to nationwide markets and better prices (Correct) NAM allows farmers to see prices prevailing in various mandis (wholesale markets) across the country.
+This transparency empowers them to choose the market offering the best price for their produce, potentially fetching them higher returns compared to traditional, localised markets.

 QUESTION 5